kartik-v/dependent-dropdown/README.md

 $("#child-2").depdrop({
     depends: ['child-1'], // dependent only on child-1
+    url: '/path/to/child_1_list'
+});

+$("#child-3").depdrop({
+    depends: ['child-2'], // dependent only on child-2
-    initDepends: ['parent-1', 'child-1'], // initial ajax loading will be fired first for parent-1 and then child-1
+    initDepends: ['parent-1'], // initial ajax loading will be fired first for parent-1, then child-1, and child-2
     initialize: true,
     url: '/path/to/child_2_list'
 });
 ```

 ##### params
-_array_ The list of additional input `ID` attributes, whose values will be parsed and passed to the ajax call.
+_array_ the list of additional input `ID` attributes, whose values will be parsed and passed to the ajax call.
 DO NOT
 prepend  any hash before the input id.
 When this is setup, the `$_POST` request would contain an array named `depdrop_params`
 with the values of these input identifiers.
 For example in PHP you can retrieve this as: